-In-County per credit hour .\$129
+In-County per credit hour \$129

-Out-of-County per credit hour .\$282
+Out-of-County per credit hour \$282

-Out-of-State per credit hour .\$382
+Out-of-State per credit hour \$382

+For FCPS high school students, see page 6.

 Please note: As an open-admission institution, FCC grants admission to all students regardless of citizenship status.
 Many students are eligible for In-County or Out-of-County tuition rates regardless of their citizenship status.
-If you selected "Non US Citizen" on your application to the college, your tuition rate has been designated, by default, as out of state, however, you may be eligible for a reduced tuition rate.
 Please refer to the Residency Policy and Procedures (page 8) for more information on how to qualify for a reduced tuition rate.